 The trail, marked by a blue blaze, immediately takes you into the surrounding airy forest.
 After less than a mile, you reach the beginning of the actual loop.
 Take note: Detours on yellow-blazed spur trails along the route take you to the Maryland Mine ruins, where gold was processed from 1867 to 1939.
 Upon reaching the start of the loop, go either left or right; both ways will take you back to this starting point.

 If you head to the right, you will first come to the Woodland Trail Spur (one of six trail spurs along the loop), where you'll cross a tiny creek and the surface will change from dirt to gravel.
 If you are on the trail in the spring, several stands of red bud will be blooming, providing a vibrant color contrast to the grayish-green of an awakening forest.
 At certain points, you may have to scramble over, under or around impressive felled trees, but they only add to the trail's woodland feel.

 When you return to the beginning of the loop, take the path back down to the visitor center and explore the rest of the park.
 Don't miss the nearby Great Falls overlook, which provides stunning views of the waterfall that separates the upper and lower Potomac River.
 Pick up a trail map at the ranger station to find directions to the overlook.

-From Washington, DC's BeltwayInterstate 495take Exit 41 (Carderock/Great Falls) to follow the Clara Barton Parkway.
-At the stop sign at the end of the road turn left onto Macarthur Boulevard.
+From Washington, D.C.'s Beltway—Interstate 495—take Exit 41 (Carderock/Great Falls) to follow the Clara Barton Parkway.
+At the stop sign at the end of the road, turn left onto Macarthur Boulevard.
 Go 3.5 miles to the end of the road at the park.
-Ther is an entry fee.
+There is an entry fee.